External Query API Reference

 });

-When your service successfully processes the request, it must return an HTTP 200 status code with a JSON body.
+When your service successfully processes a data retrieval request, it must return an HTTP 200 status code with a JSON body.

 Important